-Practical guide for participants at “Quantum groups and their analysis”
+Practical guide for participants at “Geometry and analysis of quantum groups”

 Reisekort (Travelcard) is the most convenient way to get around in the city.
-This is valid on T-bane (metro), bus, tram, commuter train, and non-sightseeing boat lines operated by Ruter, and you can either charge it for pay-as-you-go or for period tickets (24-hour ticket is 108NOK and 7-day ticket is 285NOK).
+This is valid on T-bane (metro), bus, tram, commuter train, and non-sightseeing boat lines operated by Ruter, and you can either charge it for pay-as-you-go or for period tickets (24-hour ticket is 114NOK and 7-day ticket is 320NOK).
 Other than traveling from and to the airport, Zone 1 should be enough.

-The summer school and the workshop both happen on Blindern campus of University of Oslo.
+The winter school will happen on Blindern campus of University of Oslo.
 The campus is close to Blindern station (metro) and Universitetet Blindern stop (tram).
-The summer school (first week) will be at Georg Sverdrups hus, which is a large building containing the general library and cafes.
-The workshop (second week) will be at Vilhelm Bjerknes' hus, which contains the math and science library.

 Inside Blindern campus